Hunting for the origins of the ‘red gold’ in African antiquity

 Trading metal and metal-working technologies in African antiquity

 Copper is known as the ‘red gold’ of Iron Age Africa.
 It was a prized metal, with economic, social, cultural and practical value.
-It was traded as a form of currency, as as a good itself.
+It was traded as a form of currency, and as a good itself.

 Its malleability made it ideal for crafting tools and jewellery and making weapons.
 Its relative scarcity pushed up its value, too, which contributed to it becoming a symbol of wealth and social status across pre-Colonial sub-Saharan Africa.

-There are many kinds of metals and alloy artefacts found in and around Great Zimbabwe, including iron, gold, bronze, copper, lead, tin, and brass.
+There are many kinds of metals and alloy artefacts found in and around Great Zimbabwe, including iron, gold, bronze, copper, lead, tin and brass.
 These are testimony not only to the extensive trade routes that the kingdom was connected to, but the sophistication of the metal workers’ skill and expertise in transforming ores into metals and blending metals to create different alloys.

 There were many gaps in the archaeological record, though, in terms of understanding the origin of copper- based metals and ores, as well as how the technologies to work them got here.